nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### : Loudspeaker: "*I was too lazy to fix it*, and I hope someone else will do it someday."
+### :loudspeaker: "*I was too lazy to fix it*, and I hope someone else will do it someday."

 ---